HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ps-04/index.md

 ## PS-04 - Personnel Termination

 Upon termination of individual employment:
 a.
-Disable system access within [Assignment: organization-defined time period];<br />
+Disable system access within [as soon as possible but no longer than seven (7) calendar days following termination or, if necessary, prior to the formal termination action];
 b.
-Terminate or revoke any authenticators and credentials associated with the individual;<br />
+Terminate or revoke any authenticators and credentials associated with the individual;
 c.
-Conduct exit interviews that include a discussion of [Assignment: organization-defined information security topics];<br />
+Conduct exit interviews that include a discussion of [the terminated individual's continued obligations under information system non-disclosure, confidentiality, or user access agreements];
 d.
-Retrieve all security-related organizational system-related property; and<br />
+Retrieve all security-related organizational system-related property; and
 e.
 Retain access to organizational information and systems formerly controlled by terminated individual.

 ## OPS Implementation